A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Slope of steady-state activity at low intensities

-As a consequence of (\ref{inequality}), we will prove that the slope of the steady-state activity SS with respect to changes in intensity equals one half of the slope of peak activity PR at low intensities (i.e. $\bar{k}$ close to $\bar{k}_\text{sp}$).
-Before embarking on this proof, we first explore the problem in the abstract.
-Consider the functions $f(x)$, $g(x)$ and $h(x)$ defined over the domain $x \ge 0$ satisfying the inequality $f(x) \le g(x) \le h(x)$ for all non-negative values of $x$.
-Moreover, we impose the conditions that $f(0)=g(0)=h(0)=y_0$ and $f'(0)=h'(0)$. $f'$ designates the first derivative of $f$ with respect to $x$, etc. Next we prove that these conditions are equivalent to the statement $g'(0)=f'(0)=h'(0)$.
+There is an alternative way to express (\ref{inequality}): for low intensities the slope of steady-state activity SS with respect to $\bar{k}$ equals one half the slope of peak activity PR.
+We will now prove this assertion.
+Consider differentiable functions $f(x)$, $g(x)$ and $h(x)$ defined over the domain $x \ge 0$ satisfying the inequality $f(x) \le g(x) \le h(x)$ for all non-negative values of $x$.
+Moreover, impose the conditions $f(0)=g(0)=h(0)=y_0$ and $f'(0)=h'(0)$. $f'$ designates the first derivative of $f$ with respect to $x$, etc. Clearly these statements are equivalent to $g'(0)=f'(0)=h'(0)$ by the definition of the derivative.